Blount's disease

-Signs and symptoms

 Cause

 Blount disease is a growth disorder of the shin bone which causes the lower leg to angle inward, resembling a bowleg.
 It can present in boys under 4-years in both legs, or in adolescents usually on one side.
 Causes are thought to be genetic and environmental, like obesity, African-American lineage, and early walkers.

 Diagnosis

-Differential Diagnosis
+Differential diagnosis

-Lower extremity deformities in Rickets can closely mimic those produced by Blount's disease.
-To differentiate between Rickets and Blount's disease it is important to correlate the clinical picture with laboratory findings such as calcium, phosphorus and alkaline phosphatase.
+Lower extremity deformities in rickets can closely mimic those produced by Blount's disease.
+To differentiate between rickets and Blount's disease it is important to correlate the clinical picture with laboratory findings such as calcium, phosphorus and alkaline phosphatase.
 Besides the X-ray appearance.
-Bone deformities in Rickets have a reasonable likelihood to correct over time, while this is not the case with Blount's disease.
+Bone deformities in rickets have a reasonable likelihood to correct over time, while this is not the case with Blount's disease.
 Nevertheless, both disorders may need surgical intervention in the form of bone osteotomy or more commonly guided growth surgery.
 Osteochondrodysplasias or genetic bone diseases can cause lower extremity deformities similar to Blount's disease.
 The clinical appearance and the characteristic radiographic are important to confirm the diagnosis.